fredoduya/alx-system_engineering-devops-1/0x00-shell_basics/README.md

-Create a script that creates a directory named my_first_directory in the /tmp/ directory
+Move the file betty from the /tmp/ to /tmp/my_first_firectory